Elizabeth Kearney Women's Leadership Program

 Elizabeth Kearney Women’s Leadership is a gender specific, strengths-based leadership program.

-The program takes a cohort of women through 10-months of professional and personal leadership development.
+The program takes a cohort of women through 5-months of professional and personal leadership development.

 Women identify their individual strengths, build skills, learn about community and civic engagement, network, and leave prepared to address common leadership challenges facing women.

-Elizabeth Kearney Women's Leadership is held once per month from September through June.
+Elizabeth Kearney Women's Leadership is held once per month following the schedule below.

 Each session includes leadership presentations/workshops and small group discussions and covers various leadership topics, such as: strengths-based leadership, values and ethics, managing conflict, and imposter syndrome.

 The program addresses the gender and racial bias facing women in leadership.
 Participants identify their strengths, enhance their leadership skills, connect with other women leaders in the community, and leave prepared to address the unique leadership challenges facing women.